 Do they have body limitations?

 If the person you are making post surgery meals for had shoulder surgery that makes it hard for them to lift something that would need two hands for balance…like a heavy casserole, then try opting for something more lightweight.

 You can break down a large lasagna into 4 mini- lasagnas using small tins like this.
 Or make individual meatloafs in a jumbo muffin tin like this one and then just deliver the “meatloaf muffins” in a disposable tin or gallon size sealable bag that they can pull from easily to warm the muffins up individually.
 This will help the patient be able to make their food independent of help from anyone else.

 Can they be up long enough to do dishes?

 Knee, foot, hip, and back surgery can affect how long a person can stand to do things like dishes over the first few days.
 I recommend sending your meal in a container your friend does not have to wash or give back to you.
 That way they can just eat it and then rest.
 These disposable tin pans are perfect for your post surgery meal ideas.

 The closer the post surgery meal is to ready to eat without having to cook or make anything additional, the better.
 Receiving a meal like beef and noodles but having to actually cook the noodles can be an inconvenience.
 Instead, try to find a way to turn it into a casserole that is all cooked, or opt for something different all together.

 Giving A Meal To Help A Friend

 Cooking is a common way to show someone you love and care about them.
-And what a better way to show your friends and family that you care about what they are going through by making them a meal.
+And what a better way to show your friends and family that you care about what they are going through by making them a meal with a post-surgery recipe.
 Know that the time it takes you to make that one meal is time your friend or family member can spend recuperating.